HumanSignal/label-studio/docs/source/guide/setup_project.md

 Annotators can view instructions at any time when labeling by clicking the (i) button from the labeling interface.

+### Set up task distribution for labeling
+Select how you want to distribute tasks to annotators for labeling.
+Different from task sampling, use this setting to choose whether you need to assign annotators before they can start labeling.

+1. Within a project on the Label Studio UI, click **Settings**.
+2. Click **Annotation Settings**.
+3. Under **Label Stream task distribution**, select one of the following:
+    - Auto, the default option, to distribute tasks automatically to annotators.
+    - Manual, to show tasks only to assigned annotators.
+Choose this option if you require more than one annotation per task.

+Your changes save automatically.

+> You can't assign annotators to tasks unless you select the **Manual** option.

 ### Set minimum annotations per task

 By default, each task only needs to be annotated by one annotator.
 If you want multiple annotators to be able to annotate tasks, set the Overlap of Annotations for a project in the project settings.